 “Who are you calling?”
-Jenny asks, examining her own picture, wondering if her hair was supposed to hang down like a curtain or did the photographer removed her ear too.
+Jenny asks, examining her own picture, wondering if her hair was supposed to hang down like a curtain or if the photographer removed her ear too.

-“Yeah, exactly how you describe it,” mom says to someone on the phone, probably Mrs. Johnson.
+“Yeah, exactly like you described it,” Mom says to someone on the phone, probably Mrs. Johnson.
 “Nobody has any ears.
 Let’s go.
 Gather the team.”

 She hangs up.

-“Into the caravan, kids.
+“Into the minivan, kids.
 Bring the envelope with the address.”

-The three climbed into the van and head to Bernard’s A+ Photography Studio.
+The three climb into the van and head to Bernard’s A+ Photography Studio.

-“I look so creepy,” Jason exclaims from the back seat, looking at the photo on the way to the studio.
+“I look so creepy,” Jason exclaims from the back seat, reexamining his photo.

-“But can the PTA help me unsee Jason’s weird face?”
+“But can the PTA help me un-see Jason’s weird face?”
 Jenny laughs.
-“Or save me from any future nightmares of my un-eared brother?”
+“Or save me from any future nightmares about my un-eared brother?”

 She gets no response.

-Bernard’s A+ Photography Studio was housed in the former home of the Middletown fire station.
-It still looked mostly like it had done, save for a new sign.
-The fifty confused and angry moms huddled outside with their kids.
+Bernard’s A+ Photography Studio is housed in the former home of the Middletown fire station.
+It still looks mostly like it used to, save for a new sign.
+Fifty confused and angry moms huddled outside with their kids.

-“I see him in there,” They heard one mom say, pulling up.
+“I see him in there,” they hear one mom say as they pull up.

-Their kids hang out awkwardly.
+Their kids hang around awkwardly.
 No ear?
 Yeah, no ear.

 In Middletown, the PTA is more powerful than the police.
 While a few parents bang on the oversized garage doors, a window above them bursts open.
 A man with hair like a badger pokes his head out and shouts.

 “Excuse me.
-Excuse me, Bernard.”
-Hillary interrupts coldly.
-“As president of the PTA, we need you to quit the poetry and let us in.”
+Excuse me, Bernard,” Hillary interrupts coldly.
+“As president of the PTA, I’m asking you to stop with the poetry and let us in.”

 “Who is Unktomi?”
-Jason whispers to Jennifer, who gives a shrug.
+Jason whispers to Jennifer, who shrugs.

-“Kids, stay out here,” their mom tells them before all the parents head in.
+“Kids, stay out here,” their mom tells them, and all the parents head in.
 The kids move to the window to watch.

 Inside, Bernard slides down the fireman’s pole.
 He greets everyone with a welcoming smile as if they actually want to be there.
-He has a dozen folding chairs lined up and a table with freshly poured apple cider.
-The moms are into neither the cider idea nor sitting.
+He has a dozen folding chairs lined up and a table with freshly-poured apple cider.
+The moms are into neither the cider nor the sitting idea.